 It’s also possible that Kansas City liked what they saw in their rookie punter.
 The extended audition through the preseason might not have been enough for him to win the job outright, but the Chiefs may be open to keeping a close eye on Fox to see how he develops throughout the season.
 Another team could claim him from the practice squad or he could get another shot at battling Colquitt in the future.

 There’s no circumstance where anyone would root for a player to be hurt, but the NFL is a dangerous business.
 The same 32 punters who begin the year might not make it through the season healthy, opening the door for others like Fox.
 Beyond that, those who remain healthy might not perform to expectations.

-Similar possibilities exist for Fox’s former teammate, Austin Walter, who was released by the 49ers this weekend.Become a member and join The Roost.
-Stay plugged into the latest happenings in Rice Football with practice notes, player interviews and recruiting updates.
+Similar possibilities exist for Fox’s former teammate, Austin Walter, who was released by the 49ers this weekend.Subscribe on Patreon.
+Stay plugged into the latest happenings in Rice Football with exclusive recruiting updates, practice notes and more.
 We are your No. 1 source for Rice Athletics News.

 - Rice Football: Grad long snapper Chris Sayan commits to Owls